Table of Contents

 The Fourth Amendment

-Like other parts of the Bill of Rights, the fourth amendment is there to protect the people from the federal government.
-The fourth amendment protects people from having their houses searched and their property seized without good reason.
+Like other parts of the Bill of Rights, the Fourth Amendment is there to protect the people from the federal government.
+The Fourth Amendment protects people from having their houses searched and their property seized without good reason.

 Since this is nowhere near an absolute right, the government’s rights are balanced against the rights of the citizens.
-If the government has a warrant and is trying to protect public safety, they can search a house.
+If the government has a warrant and is trying to protect public safety, it can search a house.

 There are also cases where the laws permit officers to search people, vehicles, or houses without a warrant.
 However, these laws have to be limited, or the Supreme Court would declare them unconstitutional.